jsgounot/MAGBinning/README.md

 #### Working with nanopore data

 Binning algorithm can deal with both short-reads and nanopore long-reads data, just use `nanopore` as key instead of `r1` and `r2` in your configuration file.
+Traditional binners are not supposed to work well with current nanopore data (or anything with lower quality than Illumina reads).
+[LRBinner](https://almob.biomedcentral.com/articles/10.1186/s13015-022-00221-z) might be a solution but I still need to implement and compare this tool.
+A temporary solution is described below.

-You might as well redefined the identity threshold used for the coverage extraction by `jgi_summary` ([see here](https://bitbucket.org/berkeleylab/metabat/issues/142/binning-with-nanopore-data)).
-This threshold is set to **85** for nanopore data while I keep the script default identity of **97** for short-read data.
+You will need to redefine the identity threshold used for the coverage extraction by `jgi_summary` ([see here](https://bitbucket.org/berkeleylab/metabat/issues/142/binning-with-nanopore-data)).
+This threshold is set by default to **85** for nanopore data while I keep the script default identity of **97** for short-read data.
 You can update this value per sample using the key `jgi_identity` in your configuration file as such:

 ```json
 {